 The Indiana Fever defeated the Seattle Storm 95-75 on Tuesday at Gainbridge Fieldhouse in Indianapolis.

-Aliyah Boston led Indiana with 27 points and nine rebounds on 10-for-18 shooting.
-Odyssey Sims, who is on her third seven-day contract with the Fever, added 22 points and six assists on 8-for-14 shooting (3-for-4 on 3-pointers).
-Kelsey Mitchell scored 21 points on 8-for-15 shooting, including 2-for-4 from 3-point range.
+Aliyah Boston led Indiana with 27 points and nine rebounds on 10-of-18 shooting.
+Odyssey Sims, on her third seven-day contract with the Fever, added 22 points and six assists on 8-of-14 shooting, including 3-of-4 from 3-point range.
+Kelsey Mitchell scored 21 points on 8-of-15 shooting, including 2-of-4 from deep.

-Nneka Ogwumike led the Storm with 17 points on 7-for-11 shooting, including 2-for-2 from 3-point range.
-Brittney Sykes finished with 12 points on 4-for-8 shooting.
+Nneka Ogwumike led the Storm with 17 points on 7-of-11 shooting, including 2-of-2 from 3.
+Brittney Sykes finished with 12 points on 4-of-8 shooting.
 Ezi Magbegor and Dominique Malonga added eight points apiece.

-With the win, Indiana snapped its two-game losing skid.
-On the other hand, Seattle's three-game winning streak was halted.
-The Fever (20-18) moved to No. 6, while the Storm (20-19) dropped to No. 8.
-Only half a game separates the teams.
+With the win, Indiana snapped its two-game losing streak.
+Seattle’s three-game winning streak was halted.
+The Fever (20-18) moved to No. 6 in the standings, while the Storm (20-19) dropped to No. 8.
+Only a half-game separates the teams.

-Tuesday's game was the third and final meeting between the teams, and the Fever have swept the regular-season series.
-They had a 94-86 win on June 24 and a 78-74 victory on Aug.
+Tuesday’s game was the third and final meeting between the teams, and the Fever swept the regular-season series.
+They won 94-86 on June 24 and 78-74 on Aug.
 3.

 Seattle Storm vs. Indiana Fever player stats and box score